Joseph Smith on Trial:

 Now, let’s consider how Joseph Smith prepared these new witnesses.
 Were they manipulated like Martin Harris was?
 Did they too sign a statement that did not resemble what actually took place?

-There is every indication that Joseph Smith used the same type of confidence game with this new group of witnesses that he had used on his earlier witnesses.
+This indicates that Joseph Smith used the same type of confidence game with this new group of witnesses that he had used on his earlier witnesses.